Mohit8911/PingPong-Game-Pure-Javascript/README.md

 # PingPong-Game-Pure-Javascript
-Made Pingpong game using only pure javascrpit, without use any libraries or modules
+Made Pingpong game using only pure javascrpit, without using any libraries or modules